 Since patents can be in different languages there may be differences in terminology to describe the data elements.
 To overcome this, the INID code was developed as a common code for identifying the different data elements.
-INID stands for INID codes can be utilized by the information professional to retrieve patents in different languages or when creating an in-house database of patents.
+INID stands for internationally agreed Numbers for the Identification of (bibliographic) Data.
+The INID codes can be utilized by the information professional to retrieve patents in different languages or when creating an in-house database of patents.